BerkYavas/Among-Us-Game/readme.md

 Text files input\_text\_0, input\_text\_1 .... input\_text\_3 are the arguments to be given to among\_us.c

-Example run:
+﻿Example run:

 ./main input\_text\_0

 Every step of the game will be outputed to the terminal with alive & dead impostors and astronauts.
-Also text files with the name of input\_text\_X\_out\_Y\_vis.txt where

-X is the input file number and Y is the step name.
+Also text files with the name of input\_text\_X\_out\_Y\_vis.txt where X is the input file number and Y is the step name.

-Input Format
+﻿Input Format

 X (Astronaut count)